Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Gutenberg

 And, since it’s a block editor, it’s very easy to edit parts of your website.
 The learning curve for Gutenberg is obviously shallower, but that also limits its capabilities.
-Elementor is definitely the clear winner, as it gives you more control over every element on your site.

-Support for Add-Ons
+Support for Addons

 Elementor